Sa1nt-Vlad/OpenGL/README.md

 # OpenGL_RT

-OpenGL project using the OpenTK library and support for Ray Tracing technology
+OpenGL project using the OpenTK library